Open-Attestation/documentation-website/docs/did-section/sign-document.md

 custom_edit_url: null
 ---

-After wrapping the documents and obtaining a merkle root, the documents are ready to be signed on the document store smart contract.
-Each documents will be signed individually, and the proof of the signature will be appended into the signed documents.
+After wrapping the documents and obtaining a merkle root, you can sign the documents with the `ether` DID you created.
+Each document will be signed individually, and the proof of the signature will be appended into the signed documents.

 ## Signing the documents